-Approval as to form by the Office of the Attorney General (AGO) verifies the legality of the contract instrument, but does not necessarily imply concurrence in or approval of the content.
-It is a good business practice to have the agency's contract format or template reviewed "as to form" by the AGO prior to usage.
-As long as the AGO-approved contract format is used, it is not necessary that each contract executed by the agency be approved "as to form" by the AGO.
+Approval as to form.
+Approval as to form by the Office of the Attorney General (ATG) verifies the legality of the contract instrument, but does not necessarily imply concurrence in or approval of the content.
+It is a good business practice to have the agency's contract format or template reviewed "as to form" by the ATG prior to usage.
+As long as the ATG-approved contract format is used, it is not necessary that each contract executed by the agency be approved "as to form" by the ATG.

 In addition to approval "as to form," it is advisable to have contracts reviewed by an Assistant Attorney General for "substance and content," whenever additional legal advice is needed prior to finalizing the document.
-Each agency may determine which contracts they submit to the AGO for review.
+Each agency may determine which contracts they submit to the ATG for review.